-The designated employee will advise the campus director if discontinuance of medication to a minor student is appropriate and assist in informing the parent.
+The designated employee will advise the principal if discontinuance of medication to a minor student is appropriate and assist in informing the parent.
 Legitimate reasons for discontinuing administration of medication include, but are not limited to the following:

 • A legitimate lack of space or facility to adequately store specific medication;

-• Lack of cooperation by the minor student, parent and/or prescribing doctor and the technology center;
+• Lack of cooperation by the minor student, parent and/or prescribing doctor;

-• An unexpected and/or adverse medical reaction to the medication at school, i.e., mood change, allergic reaction, etc., considered to be harmful to the health and well being of the minor student;
+• An unexpected and/or adverse medical reaction to the medication at technology center, i.e., mood change, allergic reaction, etc., considered to be harmful to the health and well-being of the minor student;

 • Any apparent change in the medication’s appearance, odor, or other characteristics that raise reasonable doubts about the quality of the medication; and